How do I become a member?

 We store expired volunteer opportunities in the database.
 They are available upon request.
 Details on how to update your record will be sent via email.

-Can I take part in professional development opportunities if I am not a Volunteer Centre member?
+Can I take part in professional development opportunities if I am not a People and Information Network (PIN) member?

 Yes – you are welcome to join our professional development opportunities!
 Registration for our communities of practice, like the Volunteer Managers Network and ED Peer Group, are open to members and non-members.
 Training opportunities through the Waterloo-Wellington Learning Alliance have a separate fee for non-member participants.